VulcanAnalytics/DBTester/README.md

 Here are a couple of notes about how this project will be maintained;
 * Bugs will always come first, when you report a bug it will be the priority.
 Hopefully that will mean a rapid bug fix release, else advice on a work around and an estimate for which release the fix will be in.
 * [Semantic Versioning](https://semver.org/) will be practiced religiously.
 You should always be confident that updating to the latest bug or minor release won't cause you an issue.
-* Release notes will include clear details of the changes.
+* Release notes will include clear details of the changes based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
 * Major releases will not be so frequent as to force you to keep reworking your own projects.
 * Major releases will also be supported with bug fixes and new minor features for as long as possible.